-I`m very happy to share my impressions of yet another interesting rum…but this one is a bit different from the rest…
+I`m very happy to share my impressions of yet another rum…but this one is a bit different…

 Lost Spirits Distillery owners Bryan Davis and Joanne Harut of Monterey County are known for their award-winning single malt whiskies, especially their ultra-peated American single malt craft whiskey Leviathan – and now they have come up with this rum and another one (called Polynesian Inspired, review will soon follow)

-They have a lot of passion paired with a scientific approach in the making of spirits and they are – to quote Camper English over at the Alcademics – ” Lost Spirits Distillery are doing some crazy shiz” – And now they have managed to concentrate all the flavor goodness in these rums….and for those who are interested in knowing how it`s made – i send you over to this page, called “Rum Super Geekdom”
+They have a lot of passion paired with a scientific approach in the making of spirits and they are – to quote Camper English over at the Alcademics – ” Lost Spirits Distillery are doing some crazy shiz” – And now they have managed to concentrate all the flavors in these rums….and for those who are interested in knowing how it`s made – I send you over to this page, called “Rum Super Geekdom”

 Lost Spirits Navy Style Rum is a 68% cask strength high ester rum, distilled in Bryan`s copper pot still and made from fermented grade A baking molasses and evaporate sugar cane juice, and what they call wild bacteria banana dunder, aged in oloroso sherry seasoned virgin american oak – here is their description:

 “NAVY STYLE 68%”

 WILD BACTERIA BANANA DUNDER

 Note that it says “Navy style” and not “Navy strength” as navy strength is no more than 57% abv, the reason for this, was that gunpowder would still explode if alcohol at this strength was accidentally spilt on it.
 Over that strength is overproof.

 The bottle is nothing but a work of art and it looks old yet new…sort of and I don`t think I ever seen the statements “Does not contain coloring additives” and “Does not contain flavoring additives” written out like that on a rum bottle before.